 There are countless advantages of having your own website for the property you own/manage.
 This will not only help you look professional and establish trust & credibility with the audience you’re targeting, but it will also boost the number of bookings, thus increasing your profit.

-Additionally, you can use Google Analytics to track useful details about your site’s visitors.
-For example, you can see from which countries are the most visitors, what brings them to your site, or what interests them the most, and then use this in your future marketing strategies.
+Additionally, you can use analytics to track useful details about your site’s visitors.
+For example, you can see from which countries you have the most visitors and how they ended up on your site, and then use this in your future marketing strategies.

 Respond immediately to any inquiry